© #vistifrankfurt, David Vasicek

 The Frankfurt DNA

-• The whole city under one roof at the Historical Museum Frankfurt
+• The whole city under one roof at the Historical Museum Frankfurt.

-• Traditional festivals: Wäldchestag ("Forest Day"), Main Festival, Christmas market
+• Traditional festivals: Wäldchestag ("Forest Day"), Main Festival, Christmas market.

-• Rooted in the Frankfurt Rhine-Main region
+• Rooted in the Frankfurt Rhine-Main region.

-• Local and sustainable: Weekly markets and regional food
+• Local and sustainable: Weekly markets and regional food.

-• Nestled in the heart of nature, surrounded by the GreenBelt with its hiking trails, a vineyard, the cultivation areas of the Green Sauce herbs and comical art of the New Frankfurt School
+• Nestled in the heart of nature, surrounded by the GreenBelt with its hiking trails, a vineyard, the cultivation areas of the Green Sauce herbs and comical art of the New Frankfurt School.

 From the tree to the jug

-Enjoyment as a cultural asset
+Culinary pleasures as a cultural asset

 There’s no doubt about it.
 Apple wine is Frankfurt’s beverage of choice.
 As if to prove a point, Hessian apple wine culture was recently recognised by UNESCO as intangible cultural heritage.
 And rightly so, too.
 It is one of the many Frankfurt traditions that has remained to this day.
 Apple wine is not only part of the identity of this wonderful destination; it is – like many other local traditions and initiatives – an important step to a more sustainable use of natural resources.